Trollicorn/QUAFplus/README.md

 ### Localhost (install and run on localhost)
 - clone the repository and `cd` into it
 - cd into the innter `QUAFplus/directory`
+- do `python3 xtra.py` to generate  secret key
 - create a copy of the file named `pp.py.example` and call it `pp.py`
 - in the `pp.py` file, change the value of `MAIL_USERNAME` to a valid gmail email address that you have access to (this email address will be used to send emails)
 - in the `pp.py` file, change the value of `MAIL_PASSWORD` to the password of the gmail address used for `MAIL_USERNAME` (don't worry, the `pp.py` file is not tracked by github, and the only way for someone to see your account credentials would be to open the file itself locally)